Nanostructured Soft Materials 1

 Learning and Teaching Methods

+The lecture consists of a lecture and an exercise class.
 The contents of the lectures will be given by presentation with the beamer and discussion with board work.
-The exercise class will consist of group work where the students solve problems under the guidance of a tutor.
+The exercise class will consist of group work where the students solve problems under the guidance of a supervizor.
 Consultation hours are an optional additional offer for clarification of further questions on the lecture contents in individual talks with the lecturer.

 - Hamley, I.W.
 Introduction to Soft Matter (Wiley) Chichester, 2000